pablo-tech/SMate--SyntheticMinorityAdversarialTechnique/README.md

 - Util: useful methods for folder creation, plotting single and grids of images, logging

-### How To: GAN
+### How To:

-To train a GAN to generate minority class examples use:
+To train a GAN to generate minority class examples use, start with:
 ```
 onenow_gan_main_generator_train.ipynb
 ```

-Also ket:
+The performance of the GAN as well as prior-art methods is evaluated here:
 ```
 Classifier.ipynb
 ```

-Other classes:
+Key helper classes:
 ```
 - onenow_gan_factory_adversarial.py abstracts a General Adversarial Network
 - onenow_gan_factory_sequential.py abstracts a Generator of Discriminator within a GAN